Debt-to-Income Ratio Calculator

 Does DTI affect mortgage approval?

-How can I lower my debt-to-income ratio?
+How can I lower my debt-to-income ratio before applying for a loan?